-Strer ngths Weaknesses i. ii.
+Strengths Weaknesses i. ii. iii. v. vi. vii.
 Strong history of good quality care across both legacy trusts, built upon during the merger.
 Working as part of regional structures and collaborative arrangements which are well established and successful.
-New integrated approach not yet fully embedded across both legacy trusts.
-Some single points of failure remain.
-Vulnerable to loss of "institutional memory" as older staff retire or other experienced colleagues leave. iii.
-Good links with regional and national networks across many clinical and non- clinical teams. xi.
-Some issues are too difficult to solve alone, with limited regional / national options to resolve. iv.
+Good links with regional and national networks across many clinical and nonclinical teams.
 Organisational commitment to quality, including a nationally recognised high quality QI team/programme which has delivered training to thousands of colleagues.
-Capacity difficulties to resolve strategic quality issues in addition to "business as usual". v.
-Availability of high-quality data to inform decision making. vi.
-Quality focused scrutiny from Non- Executive Directors and Governors vii.
-Cultural focus on quality, starting at Board level. Орро ortunities Threats xiii.
-Merger gives both trusts the opportunity to learn from the other vii.
-Tendence towards risk aversion, especially in the current financial climate. ki∨.
-Merger allows for staffing gaps etc to be more easily and flexibly filled. riii.
-Uncertainty over priorities given potential focus on Covid recovery and waiting list xv.
-Current national commitment to, and focus on, quality, will mean that it is easier to prioritise quality initiatives. reduction over other things.Further impact of cost savings targets on quality. ĸ∨i.
-Size and scope of new organisation might make it easier for us to forge links with national and regional partners to further the quality agenda. kx.
-Further operational pressures making it even more difficult to focus on quality improvement alongside day to day operational delivery
+Availability of high-quality data to inform decision making.
+Quality focused scrutiny from Non-Executive Directors and Governors Cultural focus on quality, starting at Board level. viii.
+New integrated approach not yet fully embedded across both legacy trusts. ix.
+Some single points of failure remain. x.
+Vulnerable to loss of "institutional memory" as older staff retire or other experienced colleagues leave. xi.
+Some issues are too difficult to solve alone, with limited regional / national options to resolve. xii.
+Capacity difficulties to resolve strategic quality issues in addition to "business a usual".
+Opportunities Threats xiii. xiv.
+Merger gives both trusts the opportunity to learn from the other Merger allows for staffing gaps etc to be more easily and flexibly filled. vii.
+Tendence towards risk aversion, especially in the current financial clima viii.
+Uncertainty over priorities given potent focus on Covid recovery and waiting lis ial xv.
+Current national commitment to, and focus on, quality, will mean that it is easier to prioritise quality initiatives. reduction over other things. ix.
+Further impact of cost savings targets quality. kvi. even more difficult to focus on quality improvement alongside day to day operational delivery t